Snake4life/nzbget-scripts/README.md

 # nzbget-scripts

-RsyncTransfer.sh: Send your downloaded files to another Machine via rsync.
+ReTransfer.sh: Send your downloaded files to another Machine via rsync.

 NZBCategory.py: Get the Categoryname from the nzb-file.